noqqe/serra/readme.md

 ## Add

-To add a card to your collection
+To add a card to your collection.

 ![](https://github.com/noqqe/serra/blob/main/imgs/add.png)